Well Begun, but Aiming Higher: A Review of Vietnam's Education Trends in the past 20 Years and Emerging Challenges

-Given its modest position as a lower-middle-income country, Vietnam stands out from the rest of the world with its remarkable performance on standardized test scores, school enrollment, and completed years of schooling.
-This paper provides an overview of the factors behind this exemplary performance, from an institutional viewpoint and by analyzing several data sources, some of which have rarely been used.
-The study finds that Vietnam has significantly increased school enrollment at all school levels in the past 20 years, and has achieved virtually universal primary school enrollment.
-Girls' net enrollment rates caught up with and then overtook those of boys at the secondary level in the past decade.
-Most of the variation in school enrollment and completed years of schooling was due to within-commune individual factors, rather than between-commune or between-province factors.
-School-level factors played an important, but diminishing, role in determining students' test scores, which was likely caused by a convergence in school quality in the country.
-The paper further discusses a host of challenges for the country -- most of which have received insufficient attention to date -- such as little school choice, a low secondary enrollment rate (compared with other Programme for International Student Assessment participants), inadequate training for the labor market, and the necessity of strategic planning for systemic reforms.
+Given its modest position as a lower-middle income country, Vietnam stands out from the rest of the world with its remarkable performance on standardized test scores, school enrollment, and completed years of schooling.
+We provide an overview of the factors behind this exemplary performance both from an institutional viewpoint and by analyzing several different data sources, some of which have rarely been used.
+Some of the highlights are universal primary school enrollment, higher girls’ net enrollment rates, and the role of within-commune individual factors.
+We further discuss a host of challenges for the country — most of which have received insufficient attention to date.

 Suggested Citation: Suggested Citation